Ask Dr. Amy: How Can I Help Improve My Knee Function?

 If you are experiencing knee pain during your workouts, consider going back to the fundamentals of the p.stance and p.sit.
 You should always be able to see your shoelaces if you look down at your foot.
 If your knee is too far forward, you are not properly aligned.
 The best way to improve this is to continue to work on the form and improve the hip strength.
 Modify by not going as deep into the p.sit Use a mirror to make sure you are keeping the knee back.
 Check where your tension is by going into a p.sit and then lift your toes.
 If you can do this, you know your weight is in the heels and you are using your glutes and hip muscles.
 If you cannot lift your toes you are not in your heels and are likely too far forward.

-Any equipment best to use to help knee function?
+What's the best equipment to use to help knee function?